Priyal1610/Collaterals-GTM-/README.md

-# Collaterals (GTM)
+# WhitePaper
-This repository contains POC with Data and AI led automation leveraging RPA platforms also case studies and Demos/POCs are developed for each Use Case project
+This repository contains a whitepaper titled Advancing Enterprise AI with Retrieval-Augmented Generation (RAG) and NVIDIA’s Optimized Ecosystem.